 Negligent Medical Care

 The most common medical malpractice claim against EMS personnel arises from negligence.
 When Nagel Rice investigates your medical malpractice case, we look into whether first responders failed to take necessary actions, such as intubate a patient, use a defibrillator, to stabilize a patient on a backboard, or to administer necessary medication.
 They may also, of course, have administered the wrong medication or administered an unintentional overdose.
-It is also possible that the EMTs and paramedics misinterpret directions they have been given by doctors and make errors based on misheard instructions.
+It is also possible that the EMT/Paramedic misinterpret directions they have been given by doctors and make errors based on misheard instructions.

 Our efficient and effective personal injury attorneys seek evidence to confirm what we suspect went wrong in your case.
 For one thing, we are able to check recorded 911 dispatch tapes.
 For another, we can check noted observations and record the testimonies of dispatchers, ambulance workers, and doctors who have become involved in the case.
 As has been mentioned, those who were tasked with training emergency personnel may have been found negligent if they sent out their personnel without proper training in using defibrillators or administering epinephrine or Naloxone.
-Our investigators may also be able to obtain pertinent information from family members, other witnesses, or emergency room personnel relative to assess how well the patient has been cared for at the scene and during transit.
+Our investigators may also be able to obtain pertinent information from family members, other witnesses, or emergency room personnel relatives to assess how well the patient has been cared for at the scene and during transit.

 Affidavit of Merit